Nyx0uf/qlMoviePreview/README.md

 # qlMoviePreview #

-This is a *QuickLook* plugin for Mac OS X *10.9* that allows to have a thumbnail of a video as an icon instead of a generic one.
-When you trigger QuickLook it displays the thumbnail of the video along with the video informations such as title, size, resolution, etc...
+This is a **QuickLook** plugin for Mac OS X *10.9* that allows to have a thumbnail of a video as an icon instead of a generic one.
+When you trigger QuickLook it displays the thumbnail of the video along with the video informations such as its title, size, resolution, etc...

 ![qlMoviePreview finder icons](http://static.whine.fr/images/2014/qlmoviepreview1.jpg)